 With miles of unspoiled beaches, historic sites, and parks, North Carolina’s Outer Banks is fun for the whole family — and that includes the ones with four legs!
 If your dog is anything like mine, he or she will love watching the sanderlings on the beach and getting a good sniff of those famously strong winds that lured the Wright Brothers a century ago.
-But there is more than just the beach as the Outer Banks is extremely dog-friendly!
-From the Outer Banks’ most dog-friendly restaurant to plenty of activities, here’s your guide for a vacation that is truly for the whole family!
+But there is more than just the beach as the entire Outer Banks is dog-friendly!
+From the most dog-friendly restaurant to plenty of activities, here’s your guide for an Outer Banks dog-friendly vacation that is truly for the whole family!

 Outer Banks Dog-Friendly Accommodations

 First things first.
 If you’re going to visit the Outer Banks, you are likely going to need somewhere to stay that welcomes furry family members.
 Rental accommodations in the Outer Banks primarily take two forms: homes or hotels.
 Homes are generally available for rent in one week periods.
 Hotels are available with greater flexibility offering you the chance to stay for as little as a few days.